-From September 2021 we will introduce a small-school model of education, there are three Colleges in The Hundred of Hoo Academy.
-Each will be based on department locations and assigned a colour as part of their College but will continue to wear a coloured tie representing the year they started.
-The Academy colleges will provide a small school pastoral model within which pupils receive pastoral support and their pastoral curriculum.
+In September 2021 we introduced a small-school model of education, there are three Colleges in The Hundred of Hoo Academy.
+Each college is based on department locations and are assigned a colour as part of their College but continue to wear a coloured tie representing the year they started.
+The Academy colleges provides a small school pastoral model within which pupils receive pastoral support and their pastoral curriculum.
 Additionally in year 7 and 8 the class they are taught in will be with pupils from their College.

 Colleges will be of equal ability and fully comprehensive, some subjects in year 7 and 8 may choose to set the pupils within their College classes based on ability.
-To encourage social confidence and to give pupils more opportunities to build friendships and have role models within a College they will not be in year group forms instead they will be in vertical forms, consisting of 6-7 pupils from each of years 7-10, Years 11-13 will have their own form groups as they will have specialist sessions as they prepare for their examinations.
-They will attend a College Assembly once a fortnight, with a celebration assembly each term, which will be led by the Heads of College outlined below.
+To encourage social confidence and to give pupils more opportunities to build friendships and have role models within a College they will not be in year group forms instead they are in vertical forms, consisting of 6-7 pupils from each of years 7-9.
+Years 10-11 and 12-13 have their own form groups as they have specialist sessions as they prepare for their examinations.
+They attend a College Assembly once a week, with a celebration assembly each term, which are led by the Heads of College outlined below.

 Named after the Greek Goddess of Wisdom and sponsor of arts and strategy.
 Athena was always depicted with the ‘owl of Athena’, which was her source of knowledge.
 This Goddess was picked as it links to our ‘knowledge rich’ curriculum.

 Named after the god of justice and reconciliation in Norse mythology.
 This God links well with our IB learner profile attributes in developing principled and self-regulated pupils.